dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 }
 {% endprettify %}

-When the button is clicked, the click counter is incremented, and on the third click, the second subscription is unsubscribed.
+When the button is clicked, the click counter is incremented.
+On the third click, the second event handler unsubscribes itself.

 ### Reading a file in dart:io

 The second real-world example shows how to read some data from a file on the filesystem.
 The <code>file.openRead()</code> returns a stream containing the file's contents.
-The stream (which contains a <code>List&lt;int%gt;</code>) is decoded using a <code>StringDecoder</code> class to allow for UTF-8 conversion.
+The stream (which contains a <code>List&lt;int></code>) is decoded using a <code>StringDecoder</code> class to allow for UTF-8 conversion.